Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ## What kinds of errors Ü can't prevent

+Even in such language like Ü it's impossible to prevent all kinds of errors during compilation.
+Ü isn't powerfull enough to detect them.
+Doing so is impossible in a language with rich possibilities like Ü without adding to much constrains.
+Here are listed some mistakes which still may happen in Ü programs.

 ### Logical errors

 It's impossible to detect a logical error - a mismatch between what some piece of code should do and how it was programmed.